 The Swim Across America - Denver Junior Advisory Board is a volunteer group of select high school students chosen by their coaches to lead their school’s swim teams in participation, team-building and fundraising.
 To support their fundraising efforts and teams, or for interest in the Junior Board, email Nicole.

-Olympians and special guests attending SAA-Denver in 2019 will be announced soon!
+Olympians and special guests attending SAA-Denver in 2019:

 Midway through kindergarten, Teagan was struggling with weight gain, sleeping through dinner and felt tired all the time without any answers.
-Her school nurse thought something was wrong and told her parents she should be seen by a doctor.
+Still, she continued to go to school and was her usual bubbly self.
+Her school nurse thought something was wrong when she saw Teagan's pale face and told her parents she should be seen by a doctor.
 After numerous visits to the Urgent Care and no answers, she went to the emergency room at her local hospital in Cheyenne, Wyoming.
 She was immediately referred to Children’s Hospital Colorado where she received the devastating diagnosis of Acute Lymphoblastic Leukemia (ALL) and began her treatment four days later.
-Her liver and spleen were so enlarged that she waddled around.
-After six weeks of treatment, Teagan was in remission and then back to school within three months of her diagnosis.
+Her liver and spleen were so enlarged that she waddled around and she could hardly get in and out of bed without help.
+After six weeks of treatment and physical therapy, Teagan was in remission and then back to school within three months of her diagnosis.
 Teagan finished her treatment in April 2017, and is now cancer-free.
 Teagan has always kept a positive attitude even through two and half years of chemotherapy, nausea, and fatigue.
 Her most memorable experience at Children’s Colorado was playing in the arts and crafts area during her chemo treatments.
-Today Teagan is a cheerful, outgoing, healthy 4th grader, proud member of her local swim team (backstroke is her favorite stroke!), and participates in Girls on the Run, loves to do cartwheels and can now braid her own hair!
+Today Teagan is a cheerful, outgoing, healthy 5th grader, proud member of her local swim team (backstroke is her favorite stroke!), participates in 4-H archery, and loves to play with her family's new puppy.
 She sees her physician, Dr. Amanda Winters, regularly for clinic visits.
 Teagan’s Mom, Erin, shared “Dr. Winters was absolutely amazing and was with us the minute we stepped into the emergency room at Children’s Colorado and made sure we knew what was happening every step of the way.”
 Teagan is grateful to be alive and wants to share her story with other cancer patients so she can raise awareness and help other kids and let them know they are not alone.

 In the middle of her junior year of high school, Lauren was struggling with intense stomach pains causing her to stop eating and resulting in almost 20 pounds of weight loss while she was doing two-a-day workouts with her high school and club swim teams.
 After numerous visits to a local Denver emergency room, she received the devastating diagnosis of Non-Hodgkin’s Lymphoma.
 The pain she was feeling was a tumor in her small intestine, causing her intestine to slide into an adjacent part of her intestine (called telescoping/intussusception).
 Lauren’s parents brought her to Children’s Colorado where she immediately started her treatment under the guidance of Dr. Kelly Maloney.
 “When my family and I arrived at Children’s Colorado, I immediately felt comfortable which is important when going through such a tough time.
 Dr. Kelly Maloney was very supportive of my love of swimming and allowed me to race one last time before chemotherapy started.
 She was great in treating me, making my family feel the best they could during my care and followed my health closely post-treatment.”
 After 12 weeks of grueling chemotherapy treatment, including the loss of her beautiful long hair (that she dyed bright blue!), horrible migraines, and medications that caused symptoms of shaky hands and blurred vision, Lauren was in remission.
 Her most memorable experience at Children’s Colorado was when her grandma made a surprise visit to the hospital for her 17th birthday and took her to get gelato every day she was there.
 Lauren finished her treatment in April 2013 and is now cancer free.
 Exactly one year and one day after her diagnosis, she was swimming faster than she ever had and accomplished her goal of making the sectional qualifying time for the 1-mile freestyle swim!